 Exogenous Ketone Supplementation

-From a sports science perspective, exogenous ketone supplementation is most promising development from this round of high-fat science (this isn’t the first time HFLC has come along).
+From a sports science perspective, exogenous ketone supplementation was the most promising development from this round of high-fat science (this isn’t the first time LCHF has come along).
 Ketone esters have made it possible to consume ketones in a drink or food and significantly reduce the time necessary to achieve dietary ketosis.
-They are also making the idea of “dual fueling” a compelling idea, in that an athlete could potentially supplement with exogenous ketones and thereby conserve limited carbohydrate stores for high-intensity efforts (Cox, 2014).
+They also made the idea of “dual fueling” a compelling idea, in that an athlete could potentially supplement with exogenous ketones and thereby conserve limited carbohydrate stores for high-intensity efforts (Cox, 2014).
 This supports the fundamental sports science tenant of using training, nutrition, and recovery to maximize your body’s capacity to do work.
-I’m not sold on the science quite yet, but I think it’s an area that has promise.

 Manipulating Carbohydrate Availability